 Non-degree students interested in auditing courses at The Graduate Center should consult the Office of the Registrar for registration eligibility.
 Enrollment in courses by students who have not been accepted for admission to The Graduate Center is at the discretion of each academic program.
 In no instance will anyone be permitted to accumulate a total of more than two courses or eight credits (whichever is less) as a nonmatriculant without written approval from the Office of the Vice President for Student Affairs.

 During the first three weeks of the each term, students have the option of adding or swapping courses to their initial program as well as dropping courses.
-This process can be done via Self Service Banner (SSB).
 A change of program fee may be assessed for any program changes made during the first three weeks of classes.
 After the third week of the term, if a student elects to withdraw from a course, a Course Withdrawal Form (PDF) must be submitted in-person to the Office of the Registrar prior to the course withdrawal deadline.
 A grade of “W” will be assigned and the student remains liable for tuition.

-After the third week of the term, if a student elects to withdraw from a course, a Course Withdrawal Form (PDF) must be submitted in-person to the Office of the Registrar prior to the course withdrawal deadline.
+After the third week of the term, if a student elects to withdraw from a course, a Course Withdrawal Form (PDF) must be submitted to the Office of the Registrar at email@example.com prior to the course withdrawal deadline.
+Be sure to use your GC Student Email account in all your communications.
 A grade of “W” will be assigned and the student remains liable for tuition.
 Current students if applicable should refer to the Student Handbook (PDF) for the special provisions for students in the military.

-The Change of Legal Name Form is available in the Office of the Registrar.
-When submitting in person, students must bring along original supporting documentation such as (Birth Certificate, Court Order, Divorce Degcree, Marriage Certificate, Naturalization, or Government Issued Photo ID) for inspection.
+The Application for Change of Name form (PDF).
+When submitting in person, students must bring along original supporting documentation such as (Birth Certificate, Court Order, Divorce Decree, Marriage Certificate, Naturalization, or Government Issued Photo ID) for inspection.

-University policy also affords students the opportunity to identify a preferred name to be recorded in its student information systems and to be displayed on a variety of documents.
+University Name and/or Gender Changes Policy (PDF) also affords students the opportunity to identify a preferred name to be recorded in its student information systems and to be displayed on a variety of documents.
 Documents and records that may display a preferred name include, among other things, course rosters, student identification cards, and student email addresses.
 A preferred name will not appear on, among other things, a student’s official academic record, diploma or transcript, which will instead display the student’s legal name.

-Students who would like to request that a preferred name be recorded should complete the Preferred Name Request Form and submit the form to the Office of the Registrar.
+Students who would like to request that a "preferred name" be recorded should login to the CUNYfirst system and then add the preferred name under Personal Information via Self-Service.
 Faculty and staff should be aware that future course rosters and similar documents may contain students’ preferred names.

 In the event the original diploma has been lost or destroyed, a new diploma will be issued as a duplicate and will bear a notation to that effect.
-The duplicate diploma fee is $30.00 USD payable online or in-person at the Bursar's Office.
-Please send a written request and include a copy of the duplicate degree payment receipt to the Office of Special Events and Event Planning for processing.
+The duplicate diploma fee is $30.00 USD.
+Please complete and return the Duplicate Diploma Request Form and contact the Office of the Bursar at firstname.lastname@example.org for payment options.

 The Graduate Center